Patty Jenkins: 2001–2014: Monster success and TV projects

-Patty Jenkins started her career with Just Drives (2001) as her first film as director, she would later follow it up with Velocity Rules (2001).
+Jenkins started her career with Just Drives (2001) as her first film as director, she would later follow it up with Velocity Rules.
 This film follows a housewife who finds out she is a superhero and then has to choose between a life of excitement and glamour or her husband.
 The film ended up being a Recipient of the Warner Brothers Production Grant.
+These early short films helped Jenkins gain attention for her distinctive blend of grounded character work and genre elements.
+Despite being student-level projects, they circulated at festivals and helped her build professional connections that would later prove essential for financing larger projects.

 This ended up moving her towards the film Monster (2003); at first she tried to get producer Brad Wyman to direct, but under his advice she ended up writing the script herself.
 Jenkins ended up writing to the film's subject, serial killer Aileen Wuornos, who was a street prostitute who went on a 1989–1990 murder spree of seven of her male clients, and was at the time on death row.
 Wuornos was initially distrustful of Jenkins but on the night before her execution, left Jenkins all of her personal letters which convinced Jenkins that she was the only one who could direct the film.
+Jenkins has said in interviews that this exchange with Wuornos shaped the emotional honesty of the film and deeply influenced her commitment to telling stories about complicated, often misunderstood women.
+She spent months researching Wuornos’s life, speaking with people who knew her and visiting Florida locations tied to the real case.

 With a budget of $1.5 million and Charlize Theron attached to the film, Monster ended up being a commercial and critical success, grossing $64.2 million and earning Theron her first and only Oscar to date for Best Actress in a Leading Role.
 Noted film critic Roger Ebert ranked Monster 1st on his list of the best films of 2003 and later in 2009, ranked it 3rd on the list of the best films of the decade.
 For this film, Jenkins won the Independent Spirit Award for Best First Feature and the Franklin J. Schaffner Award of the American Film Institute (an award for outstanding graduates of the AFI Conservatory), and also was nominated for the Edgar Allan Poe Award for Best Screenplay.
+Theron's physical and emotional transformation in the film is often credited to Jenkins's collaborative directing style.
+Jenkins encouraged Theron to explore the psychology of Wuornos rather than mimic her surface behavior, which many critics later cited as a major reason the performance resonated so deeply.